Glatzli/model_comparison_codes/README.md

   	-> works for AROME & ICON data
      	calculate angle (numpy) & aspect ratio (xDEM)

-- maybe subset all models to have smaller datafiles? would save time each read in!
-Easy w.
-CDO TODO for AROME: unknown grid info, with python very slow...
+- maybe subset all models to have smaller datafiles?
+   AROME: in read in routine, works quite fine!
+   ICON: once before w CDO
    UM & WRF not yet possible: missing lat/lon...

 - calc VHD:
   in ICON2TE looks like CAP persists longer, would be more consistent with AROME and ground measurements. in ground meas. minimum is at 06UTC, in spatial plots it looks like it would be earlier!
 It's important to document exactly what I've done.
+Probably there is not too much difference...
+  AROME: completely different. much stronger VHD, even after sunrise of the next day.
+Flat region in GER not that pronounced.
-Probably there is not too much difference... compare with HATPRO data (spatial plot) and radiosonde (point plot)
+  	Also much bigger values!
+Up to 0.5 MJ/m^2 (where?)
+But evolving from lower valley looks the same... compare with HATPRO data (spatial plot) and radiosonde (point plot)!

   can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that, but ) Problem for ICON: different height coords for z and th etc (staggerd & unstaggered), i just set them